derlucas/esp32_cubes/gateway_firmware/README.md

-# ESP32-Wuerfel Gateway
+# esp32_cubes Gateway

-Firmware based on PlatformIO for ESP32 based gateway device to controll RGB lights via ESP-NOW protocol.
+Firmware based on PlatformIO for ESP32 based gateway device to control RGB lights via ESP-NOW protocol.

 Currently this is used to control the colors of 50 plastic LED Cubes (30x30x30cm)